DigitalOperatives/PAINT/README.md

 # PAINT
 ETW version of PAINT (Process Attribution In Network Traffic)

+If you just want to download and use paint, go here:  www.digitaloperatives.com/PAINT

 What is PAINT?

 PAINT is a tool that works with the popular open-source tool Wireshark by identifying the originating and the consuming executable processes for each TCP/IP network packet.
 PAINT was a DARPA-sponsored Cyber Fast Track (CFT) project and stands for Process Attribution In Network Traffic.